-Left click on the ‘This PC’ icon on your desktop, or on the yellow folder in the task bar and left click on the ‘This PC’ item in the left column.
+Left-click on the ‘This PC’ icon on your desktop or on the yellow folder in the taskbar, and left-click on the ‘This PC’ item in the left column.

-Take a look at the ‘Local Disk (C:)’ item and see how much free space you have left.
+Look at the ‘Local Disk (C:)’ item and see how much free space you have left.

 Run the Disk Cleanup tool